bhurstGH/JavaScriptNetlifyFunctions/README.md

 <img src="../images/02-deploy-confignetlify.png" width="50%" height="50%">

-Here, you will be able to choose whether you allow the Netlify app access to all of your repositories, or only the ones you specifically select.
-This choice is entire up to you.
+Here, you will be able to choose whether you allow the Netlify app to access to all of your repositories, or only the ones you specifically select.
+This choice is entirely up to you.
 If you choose only select repositories, select your JavaScriptNetlifyFunctions repository from the drop down list.
 Click the "Install" button when you're finished:

 <img src="../images/03-deploy-installnetlify.png" width="50%" height="50%">